 When most people think of Montana, they picture Glacier National Park’s colorful valleys and high alpine lakes or bison roaming through the wildflowers of Yellowstone National Park.
-But have you ever thought of visiting Montana in the winter?
-Not only can you find solitude in some of Montana’s most scenic destinations throughout winter, Montana offers a wealth of unique winter activities, some of which are found nowhere else.
+But have you ever thought of visiting Montana in winter?
+Not only can you find solitude in some of Montana’s most scenic destinations throughout the winter months, but Montana also offers a wealth of unique winter activities, some of which are found nowhere else.

 You don’t have to travel to Alaska to mush with a team of dogsledding pups.
 Whether you want to experience a dog sled ride or be a spectator, there are plenty of opportunities in Montana all winter long.

-Winter Mountain Biking
+2. Winter Fat Biking

-Mountain biking in Montana isn’t just for summer.
-Whitefish, Montana offers numerous winter mountain biking trails, with a few rental locations in town.
+Mountain biking in Montana isn’t just for summer visitors.
+Whitefish, Montana offers numerous winter fat biking trails, with a few rental locations in town.
 Whitefish Bike Retreat offers lodging, rentals, and winter trail access on the 22-mile Whitefish Trail.
 The trail provides a gorgeous ride through the woods, with glimpses of nearby lakes and the Whitefish Mountain Range.

-Shack up in a Backcountry Hut
+3. Shack up in a Backcountry Hut

 Resting on a gorgeous ridge, the Downing Mountain Lodge is a dreamy & accessible backcountry ski lodge located an hour south of Missoula in western Montana.
-This winter getaway has a hot tub, communal fireplace, catered food, and immediate to access to 2,800 feet of vertical skiing.
+This winter getaway has a hot tub, communal fireplace, catered food, and immediate access to 2,800 feet of vertical skiing.

 Less than 4% of Yellowstone’s 4 million annual visits happen in the winter.
 That means winter is an incredible opportunity to have Montana’s National Parks all to yourself.
 Glacier National Park and Yellowstone National Park both offer free ranger-led winter snowshoe hikes where you can learn about the wildlife, history, and ecology of the areas.

-If you’re looking to overnight in Glacier National Park, one of the most adventurous things to do in Montana in the winter is a multi-day snowshoe (or cross-country ski) tour offered by Glacier Adventure Guides.
+If you’re looking to overnight in Glacier National Park, one of the most adventurous things to do in Montana in winter is a multi-day snowshoe (or cross-country ski) tour offered by Glacier Adventure Guides.
 On these trips, you’ll learn navigation skills, tricks for staying warm, and even get to build your own igloo that you’ll sleep in.
 From your base camp, you’ll explore frozen waterfalls, icy gorges, and have places that are typically packed in the summer all to yourself.

-Try Skijoring (or Watch a Skijoring Competition)
+5. Try Skijoring (or Watch a Skijoring Competition)

-Go Ice Fishing in Montana in the Winter
+6. Go Ice Fishing in Montana in the Winter

-Learn to Ice Climb
+7. Learn to Ice Climb

 Crampons, ice screws, ropes, and intense mental fortitude.
 If those things excite you, then ice climbing might be for you.
 This Montana winter activity will challenge the mind and the body while offering incredible views that are only accessed from the top of a tall wall of ice.

-Visit A Hot Spring Resort
+8. Visit A Hot Spring Resort